Vba Read in Entire File Binary Array Bytes

 fileContents: string

-fileName = (args[ one ] is cypher ) ? "readEntireFile.gs" : args[ 1 ]
+fileName = (args[ one ] is cypher ) ? "readEntireFile.gs" : args[ 1 ]try

 FileUtils.get_contents (fileName, out fileContents)